Do you know the source of your CBD products?

 There are many companies trying to jump into the “CBD” arena – including CBD for dogs and cats.
-It is very important for pet owners to understand where any CBD is sourced.
+It is very important for pet parents to understand where any CBD is sourced.
 The market is becoming flooded with cheap CBD powders that have been sourced from Chinese or Russian hemp.

-The problem is that those countries grow their hemp in PHYTOREMEDIATION PROJECTS.
+The problem is that those countries grow their hemp in Phytoremediation Projects.
 That means that the hemp is literally grown in toxic or radioactive soils to “clean” the soils.
 Any resultant products including the CBD from these plants will carry some of these toxins and radioactive isotopes.

 Yes, someone can make CBD powders for less than pennies on the dollar to what Pet Releaf spends to use 100% organic hemp and then produce our whole plant raw oils and paste through CO2 extraction – but we strongly believe in providing the absolute best products possible for our companions.
 Everyone in our company has dogs, cats, and even horses and every single one of those companions uses our CBD products every day – so we guarantee that we will NEVER compromise on the source of our hemp.

 The Chernobyl phytoremediation project

 For over a decade, industrial hemp growing in the environs of the abandoned Chernobyl nuclear power plant in Pripyat, Ukraine has been helping to reduce soil toxicity.
 Now, the Japanese are considering following the same course in order to rectify the environmental damage caused by the Fukushima meltdown—however, due to the Cannabis Control Law forced into Japanese law by the occupying U.S. powers in 1948, hemp may only be grown under license—which are highly restricted and difficult to obtain.